 Hello.
 I'm Hiroki, a new employee at OLENO.
 Today I'd like to talk about the soles of the human foot.

-I discovered that OLENO's trail running socks and running socks are equipped with a support function called arch support , which reduces the strain on the feet.
+I learned that OLENO's trail running socks and running socks are equipped with a support function called arch support , which reduces the strain on the feet.

 As someone who will be promoting the appeal of OLENO at events, I have no choice but to first learn about its performance and try it out.
 So, this time I would like to summarize the necessity of arch support and the effects of socks with arch support .